bharathgs/Awesome-pytorch-list/README.md

 15. [OpenFacePytorch](https://github.com/thnkim/OpenFacePytorch):  PyTorch module to use OpenFace's nn4.small2.v1.t7 model
 16. [caffe_to_torch_to_pytorch](https://github.com/fanq15/caffe_to_torch_to_pytorch)
 17. [ptstat](https://github.com/stepelu/ptstat): Probabilistic Programming and Statistical Inference in PyTorch
+18. [pytorch-extension](https://github.com/sniklaus/pytorch-extension): This is a CUDA extension for PyTorch which computes the Hadamard product of two tensors.

 ## Tutorials & examples